orion-rs/orion/README.md

 To run tests: `cargo test`.

 ### License
-orion is licensed under MIT.
+orion is licensed under the MIT license.
 See the `LICENSE` file for more information.